 Tattoos: One, medium-sized, on his left bicep of a dragon, colors ranging from red, to orange, to yellow hues, starting from the bottom to the top.

 Piercings: None; he doesn't want anything to get caught in battle.

 Other: He usually looks dapper as if he tries, but in reality, his appearance comes natural to him.

 Constant Wear: His constant wear is essensially his armor.
 He carries what he owns with him everywhere, so having many different types of clothes isn't an option.
 He wears fur thin clothing beneath all armor, for firsts.
 He then has a thick layer of leather armor of different shades (brown and black)and then scaled steal chainmail.
 Finally, a green outer coat, exterior leather armor, and exterior steal armor.
 Many layers, for the many cold winters.
 And villains.

 Weapons: He carries a long, thick-bladed greatsword.
 The sword was given to him by his father, first created by his great great grandfather.
 He takes great care for his weapon, and repairs it whenever need be.
 It is said that, his great great grandfather had the blade blessed by magic so that it could resist it.
 Unlike most enchantments, this magic blessed by the blade allows it to block most magic much like a shield, if the blocking is done properly by the blade's wielder.
 With time, it is said that with enough practice, some magic can actually be parried back to the magic user.
 It is a very sharp and strong blade, allowing it to survive generations of use.
 While it may be a greatsword, it can be wielded with both two hands or even one hand, allowing versatility.
 However, due to its larger size than a normal one-handed blade, it takes far more training - and talent - to wield it to its full potential.
-With years of training, with generations of knowledge on the blade, Leon becomes a powerful fighter and protector in his own right.
+With years of training and with generations of knowledge on the blade, Spenser becomes a powerful fighter and protector in his own right.

 Magic (If applicable):